+The actuarial methods and assumptions used to determine the fiscal year 2016-17 contribution rates are as follows:

+Valuation Date 6/30/2014

+Actuarial Cost Method Entry Age Normal Cost Method Amortization Method Level percent of payroll, closed

+Asset Valuation Method 15 year smooth market

+Inflation2.75%Payroll Growth3.00%

-The actuarial methods and assumptions used to determine the fiscal year 2016-17 contribution rates are as follows: Valuation Date 6/30/2014 Entry Age Normal Cost Method Actuarial Cost Method Amortization Method Level percent of payroll, closed Asset Valuation Method 15 year smooth market 2.75% Inflation Payroll Growth 3.00% Projected Salary Increase Varies by Entry Age and Service 7.65% net of pension plan Investment Rate of Return investment and administrative expenses, includes inflation Retirement Age The probabilities of retirement are based on the 2010 CalPERS Experience Study for the period 1997 to 2007.
-Mortality The probabilities of mortality are based on the 2010 CalPERS Experience Study for the period of 1997 to 2007.
+Projected Salary Increase Varies by Entry Age and Service Investment Rate of Return 7.65% net of pension plan investment and administrative expenses, includes inflation

+Retirement Age The probabilities of retirement are based on the 2010 CalPERS Experience for the period of 1997 to 2007.
 Pre-retirement and Post-retirement mortality rates include 5 years of projected mortality improvement using Scale AA published by the Society of Actuaries.

+Study for the period 1997 to 2007.

+Mortality The probabilities of mortality are based on the 2010 CalPERS Experience Study

-Fiscal year 2015 was the first year of implementation
+^{} Fiscal year 2015 was the first year of implementation